Skip to main content

 SterisMillcreek Township2

-The most significant filing came from Federal Reserve Bank of Cleveland Pittsburgh Branch at its Pittsburgh facility, reporting 215 affected workers.
+The biggest impact was at Federal Reserve Bank of Cleveland Pittsburgh Branch at its Pittsburgh facility, reporting 215 affected workers.
 Edens Corporation Paratransit Division followed with 192 workers.

 Trend & Outlook